jlconlin/jekyll-revealify-plugin/README.md

 your own layout page (in this case, create a new Jekyll layout as normal using ours as an example).

+There are two ways to specify a theme to be used by the default theme:

+1. you can set a theme globally via the `site.revealify.theme` key in your `_config.yml` file
+2. or you can set a "revealify.theme" variable in an individual pages front matter

-You can specify the theme file to use by setting the `site.revealify.theme` key in your `_config.yml` file.
-It should be set to a path to a theme CSS file, if you were using the default "white" theme it would be "reveal.js/css/theme/white.css".
+The value in this key should be a path to a theme CSS file.
+For example, if you were using the default "white" theme it would be "reveal.js/css/theme/white.css".

 To specify the reveal.js [configuration](https://revealjs.com/config/), add a